green-codes/py-kcs/README.md

 In this case, output is still directed to standard output, but is exactly as found in the audio (including all NULL bytes).

+### Decode from a live audio source

+Live decoding depends on the PyAudio library, which must be installed first.

+To decode from a live audio source, do this:

+    # python3 kcs_decode_live.py

+The output is directed to standard output, and defaults to ASCII mode.
+Use the `-h` flag to see the full usage information of this script.

 ## More Information
 See the following blog posts for more information: